 What Happens After You Get Good

 If you learn the dance and go out a lot, you’ll start to see the same folks out dancing.
-This is a good thing, because if you lacked the courage to ask someone to dance, you’ll probably see them again.
+This is a good thing because if you lacked the courage to ask someone to dance, you’ll probably see them again.

-Same goes for women.
+The same goes for women.
 If that guy didn’t ask you to dance this time, there’s always next time!

 After I became a decent Swing dancer, I can remember the first time I had women calling ME up to go out dancing.
 It was amazing!!

-As a side benefit, you’ll become part of a an amazing community, something that is really lacking in big cities like Los Angeles.
+As a side benefit, you’ll become part of an amazing community, something that is really lacking in big cities like Los Angeles.